EvanHahn/evanhahn-dot-com/projects/index.md

 Job experiences
 ===============

 I currently work at [Airtable](https://airtable.com), a tool to organize anything.
-It's a small enough company that everyone does a little of everything, but I've been working on the API a lot.
+It's a small enough company that everyone does a little of everything!

 I've had some other jobs in the past, too.
 In reverse chronological order: